Aindrila Mukhopadhyay

 • Bacterial and Fungal Host Engineering: Develop tools to engineer model and non-model microbial strains.
 Improve strain tolerance to biofuels and chemicals, as well as to process conditions.
 Optimize gene and pathway expression in production strains, and understand the bottlenecks to scalability and develop robust production systems.

-• Systems Biology: Functional genomics approaches to examine tolerance, response, signaling and to develop synthetic biology tools for microbial systems.
+• Systems Biology: Functional genomics approaches to examine tolerance, response, signaling, and extra-metabolic features to develop synthetic biology tools for microbial systems.

 Featured Media